Pawnbarian Accessibility Report

 Pawnbarian doesn't have a lot of text, but it is critical to read and understand the fairly complex board game rules.

 You can play with tap or mouse controls (tap/click and hold required).
 The keyboard can be used instead to perform some of the same actions (selecting cards or "clicking" other main inputs).
 You can't currently access menus with the keyboard.

-We've documented 2 accessibility features for Difficulty in Pawnbarian which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Pawnbarian which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Adjust After Setting

 Adjustable Between Levels: You can adjust the difficulty between levels/rounds.
 Although you have to restart your checkpoint or level, this enables you to adjust the difficulty after selecting it at the beginning of the game.